Trails & Projects

 The Grays Harbor Chapter maintains trails in the Olympic National Forest and on private timber land.
 Our two main adopted trail projects are the West Fork Humptulips Trail system and the Schafer Grade trails.

-West Fork Humptulips Trail #806
+West Fork Humptulips River Trail #806 & Rendezvous Camp

 Trail Details